cdlhub/documentation/md/DataConversionComponents.md

 <a id="coverage"></a>
 ## Coverages
 The coverages binary contains the list of coverages and the coverage TIVs.
 The data format is as follows.
-It is required by gulcalc and fmcalc and must have the following location and filename format;
+It is required by gulcalc and fmcalc and must have the following location and filename;

 * input/coverages.bin